RAF Odiham

 A New Menace

-The V-1 was a very unnerving weapon as it had a unique sound, which was created by its Argus pulse jet engine, it was highly inaccurate, indiscriminate and could do a lot of damage when it came to earth. |
+The weapon was a very unnerving as it had a unique sound created by its Argus pulse jet engine.
+Furthermore, it was highly inaccurate, indiscriminate and could do a lot of damage when it came to earth. |

-To counter the threat scores of anti-aircraft guns were used to shoot down the V-1s as flying in a straight predictable line they could easily be tracked but were a very small target.
-Many were brought down but some still got through.
+To counter the threat, scores of anti-aircraft guns were used to shoot down the V1s as flying in a straight, predictable line, they could easily be tracked but were a very small target.
+Many were brought down, but some still got through.

-Air interception was also implemented and the day's fastest aircraft were sent up to bring the V-1s down.
-Tempests, Spitfires, Mosquitos and even Meteors all had a go at anti Diver operations, the name given to the air interception of V-1s.
-Odiham participated in the operations with 96 Squadron equipped with Mosquito NF VIII aircraft moving to the airfield from Ford in mid September 1944. |
+Air interception was also implemented, and the day's fastest aircraft were sent up to bring the V-1s down.
+Tempests, Spitfires, Mosquitos and even Meteors all had a go at anti Diver operations, the name given to the air interception of V1s.
+Odiham participated in the operations with No. 96 Squadron equipped with Mosquito NF VIII aircraft moving to the airfield from Ford in mid-September 1944. |

 Another more sinister threat came to earth in Chiswick on 8 September 1944 with no warning or sound.
-The V-2 rocket the second of Hitler's Vengeance weapons was the World's first intercontinental ballistic missile and would continue to fall on the UK until the end of March 1945.
+The V2 rocket, the second of Hitler's Vengeance weapons, was the World's first intercontinental ballistic missile and would continue to fall on the UK until the end of March 1945.

 Towards Wars End

 This changed in April when scores of Douglas C-47 Dakotas started repatriating POWs from the Continent to the airfield for medical checkups, re-kitting and documentation before being sent on leave.
-The sight of a C-47 to many POWs would have been one of the most welcome as some would have been in captivity since Dunkirk in May 1940, with some even before that. |
+The sight of a C-47 to many POWs would have been one of the most welcome.
+Some would have been in captivity since Dunkirk in May 1940, with others longer than that. |

 Wars End